nasa/cumulus-orca/tasks/copy_to_glacier/README.md

                             Each dict contains the following keys:
+                                regex (str): The regex that all files in the bucket must match with their name. bucket (str): The name of the bucket containing the files. multipart_chunksize_mb (float, optional): The maximum size of chunks to use when copying.
+                            Defaults to Environment Var ORCA_DEFAULT_MULTIPART_CHUNKSIZE_MB
-                                regex (str): The regex that all files in the bucket must match with their name. bucket (str): The name of the bucket containing the files. url_path (str): Used when calling {copy_granule_between_buckets} as a part of the destination_key. buckets (dict): A dict with the following keys: glacier (dict): A dict with the following keys:
+                        url_path (str): Used when calling {copy_granule_between_buckets} as a part of the destination_key. buckets (dict): A dict with the following keys: glacier (dict): A dict with the following keys: